 Structures are of sheet aluminum construction, and are designed to ultimate load factors well in excess of normal requirements.
-All components are completely zinc chromate primed, exterior surfaces are coated with acrylic lacquer.
+All components are completely zinc chromate primed, and exterior surfaces are coated with acrylic lacquer.

 The main spars of the wings are joined with high strength butt fittings in the center of the fuselage, making in effect a continuous main spar.
-The spars are attached to the fuselage at the side of the fuselage and in the center of the structure; wings are also attached at the rear spar and at an auxiliary front spar.
+The spars are attached to the fuselage at the side of the fuselage.
+The wings are also attached to the fuselage at the rear spar and at an auxiliary front spar.

-Wing airfoil section is a laminar flow type, NACA- 64_2A215 , modified, with minimum thickness about 40% aft of the leading edge.
-This permits the main spar, located at the point of maximum thickness, to pass through the cabin under the rear seat, providing unobstructed cabin floor space ahead of the rear seat.
+Wing airfoil section is a laminar flow type, NACA-64 $2$ A215, modified with maximum thickness about 40% aft of the leading edge.
+This permits the main spar, located at the point of maximum thickness, to pass through the cabin under the center seat, providing unobstructed cabin floor space ahead of the center seat.